cubetastic33/Coding-Challenge-S22/README.md

 Since the correlation seemed fairly straightforward, I also tried other models like decision trees, and it still performed just as well.
-I chose to submit the one with logistic regression just because I felt like it didn't really matter, and it is in general a good solution to binary classification problems.
+I chose to submit the one with logistic regression just because I felt like it didn't really matter, and it is in general a good approach to binary classification problems.